Eric Schocket

-Eric Schocket (1966–2006) was an associate professor of American literature at Hampshire College in Amherst, Massachusetts.
+Eric Schocket (1966–2006) was an English professor.
+He served as associate professor of American literature at Hampshire College in Amherst, Massachusetts.
 He wrote primarily on issues of class.
-In Vanishing Moments: Class and American Literature (University of Michigan Press, 2006), Schocket examined the way in which class-conscious American literature (such as by Herman Melville, Rebecca Harding Davis, William Howells, and Langston Hughes) confronted and addressed the typical American denial of issues of social stratification.
+In Vanishing Moments: Class and American Literature, Schocket examined the way in which class-conscious American literature (such as by Herman Melville, Rebecca Harding Davis, William Howells, and Langston Hughes) confronted and addressed American denial of issues of social stratification.

-Schocket received his BA from the University of California, Berkeley, and his PhD in American literature from Stanford University.
+Schocket completed a BA at UC Berkeley, and a PhD (American literature) at Stanford University.

 After a months-long battle with leukemia, Schocket died on September 3, 2006.
 He is survived by his wife, Alison Greene, and his two children, Benjamin and Margot Schocket-Greene.